shenwei356/seqkit/doc/docs/usage.md

   -i, --ignore-case             ignore case
   -k, --keep-temp               keep tempory FASTA and .fai file when using 2-pass mode -r, --reverse                 reverse the result
-  -L, --seq-prefix-length int   length of sequence prefix on which fakit sorts by sequences (0 for whole sequence) (default 10000)
+  -L, --seq-prefix-length int   length of sequence prefix on which faskit sorts by sequences (0 for whole sequence) (default 10000)
   -2, --two-pass                two-pass mode read files twice to lower memory usage. (only for FASTA format)

 ```